Nintendo offers new Super Mario Odyssey details and demo of Square’s intriguing ‘Project Octopath Traveler’

 As a pleasant surprise, the game has a demo now available on the Switch eShop, which I’m downloading as I type this.
 It seems like kind of a beta test, as players will be polled on various aspects of the game.
 Hopefully this means they just want people to get involved, and not that there’s some kind of conceptual directionlessness.

 After the RPG section came the much-awaited new info on Super Mario Odyssey.
 We know the game is coming out next month on the 27th, so right now everyone is just hungry for details.
-And details we got: Nintendo showed off new snowy, beachy, and tropical worlds, as well as the unusual capability in the game for players to customize Mario with new clothes.
+And details we got: Nintendo showed off new snowy, beachy and tropical worlds, as well as the unusual capability in the game for players to customize Mario with new clothes.

 You always changed your outfit when you got a fire flower or Tanuki suit or whatever, but these are straight-up outfits, some themed, others just for fun.
 This was known before, but we got a few new outfits, including what I’m guessing is the least clothing Mario has ever worn (top).